 The Parent Company entered into commercial leases on certain offices for its branches.
 These leases have an average life of between one (1) to eight (8) years with renewal terms included in the contracts.
 There are several lease contracts that include extension and termination options, which are further discussed below.
-The weighted average lessee's incremental borrowing rate applied to lease liabilities recognized in the statement of financial position is at 7.17% and 8.58% respectively in 2021 and 2020.
+The weighted average lessee's incremental borrowing rate applied to lease liabilities recognized in the statements of financial position is at 6.31% and 7.17% respectively in 2022 and 2021.